FedeClaudi/refy/README.md

 > **hint:** if you use reference managers like zotero or paperpile you can easily export bibtext data about your papers

 `refy` has two kind of outputs:
 1. It will print to terminal a list of N recomended paper, sorted by their recomendation score.
-It will also show keywords that appear in your input papers and the authors that came up most frequently in your recomendations (both features only available in `suggest` mode).
+It will also show keywords that appear in your input papers and the authors that came up most frequently in your recomendations.
 See the figure at the top of this document for reference.
 2. Optionally, `refy` can save the list of recomended paper to ` .csv` file so that you may explore these at your leasure.

 > **hint: ** the DOIs on the right of the report are working links (if you terminal supports links)!